ministryofjustice/moj-frontend/docs/components/primary-navigation/index.md

 title: Primary navigation
 status: To be reviewed
 statusDate: June 2021
-excerpt: "Use the primary navigation component to let users navigate and search your service."
+lede: "Use the primary navigation component to let users navigate and search your service."
 ---

 {% example template="examples/default", colocated=true, height=150 %}